rdmarsh/elm/README.md

 ## Installing

-What you need to do to get up and running.
+What you need to do to get up and running

 ### Quick start